-- Temperature monitoring (over-temperature, under-temperature or cable break at a temperature sensor) - Fan monitoring (fan speed too low, fan failure, or a break in a tachometer line) - Monitoring of the battery level - Monitoring of hard disks with S.M.A.R.T functionality even in a RAID system - Watchdog (hardware or software reset of the computer) - Operating hours meter (information on the cumulative run time)
+- Temperature monitoring (over-temperature, under-temperature or cable break at a temperature sensor) - Fan monitoring (fan speed too low, fan failure, or a break in a tachometer line) - Monitoring of voltages (buffer battery, redundant voltage supply) - Monitoring of hard disks with SMART functionality even in RAID systems - Watchdog (hardware or software reset of the computer) - Operating hours meter (information on the cumulative run time) - BIOS Management - Saving and restoring BIOS Setup settings. - Performing a BIOS update or changing the device inventory number in BIOS.

-With the SIMATIC IPC DiagMonitor software, you can use these functions for local and remote monitoring.
-You can use the DiagMonitor Management Explorer application for general monitoring or DiagMonitor Alarm Manager for notification of individual alarms.
+You can use these functions for local monitoring with the SIMATIC IPC DiagBase software.
+You can use the DiagBase Management Explorer application for general monitoring or DiagBase Alarm Manager for notification of individual alarms.